 TYPES OF TRUST

 Trusts are of two types, ‘Private Trust’ and ‘Public Trust’.
-Private Trust is created for one or more certain number of individual.
-It is created for private purpose.
+Private Trust is created for one or more certain numbers of individual.
+It is created for private purposes.
 It is governed by the Indian Trust Act, 1882.
 It may be created by a will or a gift.

 REGISTRATION OF TRUST